 The other issue is the best hiking locations, Red Rock Canyon, Lake Mead Recreation Area, and The Valley of fire all have entry fees.
 This makes them not a FREE activity!
 We tend to have an America the Beautiful Pass active at all times so they feel like free activities but if you are paying separately $40 a time is not free!

-Our favourite spot to hike for free is the Spring Mountains.
-This stunning valley at the foot of Mount Charlston has a beutiful alpine feel with stunning views out over the Las Vegas Basin.
+Our favorite spot to hike for free is the Spring Mountains.
+This stunning valley at the foot of Mount Charleston has a beautiful alpine feel with stunning views out over the Las Vegas Basin.

 Fossil Canyon offers a selection of trails with Redrock Canyon as a wonderful backdrop.
 Here you can enjoy the beauty of the canyon without the entry fee and get to hunt for fossils, among cactus and Joshua trees with stunning vistas.

-Honestly, we tend to get out fill Hiking endlessly up and down the Vegas Boulevard and through the Casinos. most days we top 10 miles just hiking around the City, even with copious time spent sat by a pool, a bar, or a Casino table.
+Honestly, we tend to get our fill Hiking endlessly up and down Vegas Boulevard and through the Casinos.
+Most days we top 10 miles just hiking around the City, even with copious time spent sat by a pool, a bar, or a Casino table.
 Those steps rack up in Vegas like almost nowhere else on earth!

 Have Your Say

 Have we missed a free activity in the City? is there something you love to do for free that you think our readers would enjoy?
 Let us know in the comments below.
 Maybe you have tried one of our Free ideas and were disappointed?
 Or maybe you just want to tell us how much you loved it?
 Whatever you have to say just leave a comment below and if you have any questions just fire away.